developmentseed/project-seed/README.md

 - [ ] Update `.travis.yml` with correct repo and other needed information.
 - [ ] On `index.html` update the project title and check for other boostrap information that can be changed or removed.
 - [ ] Remove unneeded images from the `graphics` folder and replace the favicon with a project related one.
+- [ ] Update the modules to the most recent version.
 - [ ] **Delete this `README.md` and rename `_README.md`.
 Fill in the needed data.
 This is the most important task.** Others need to be able to know what the project is about and how to work with it.
 This can't be stressed enough.

 It's better to do this straight away so no traces of project-seed are ever pushed to github and just looks more professional.